dividedbyzeroco/warp-server/readme.md

     },

     // Function that maniplates the keys' values before the values are saved
-    beforeSave: function(keys) {
+    beforeSave: function(request, response) {
         // this.validate doesn't apply here
         // this.parse doesn't apply here

+        // Check if Object has just been newly created if(request.isNew)
+            return; // Apply some logic here

+        // Check if Object has just been recently destroyed if(request.isDestroyed)
+            return; // Apply some logic here

-        // 'keys' is an object that contains the name of the keys and the assigned values
+        // request.keys is a map that contains the modified keys of the object request.keys.set('{KEY1}', '{VALUE1}');
+        var key2 = request.keys.get('{KEY2}');

-        // Return the keys after manipulating
+        // Call the success response after the keys have been manipulated if(success)
-        return keys;
+            response.success();
+        else
+            // Or call the error response if an error has been encountered response.error(error);
     },

     // Function that executes after the values are saved
-    afterSave: function(keys) {
+    afterSave: function(request) {
         // this.validate doesn't apply here
         // this.parse doesn't apply here

+        // Check if Object has just been newly created if(request.isNew)
+            return; // Apply some logic here

+        // Check if Object has just been recently destroyed if(request.isDestroyed)
+            return; // Apply some logic here

-        // 'keys' is an object that contains the name of the keys and the assigned values
+        // request.keys is a map that contains the modified keys of the object request.keys.set('{KEY1}', '{VALUE1}');
-        // Use the keys as needed
+        var key2 = request.keys.get('{KEY2}');
     }
 });
 ```